Ask Leo!

 A word about never shutting down

-There’s taking too long to shut down, and there’s never shutting down at all.
+There’s taking too long to shut down, and there’s never shutting down at all, even when you tell it to.

-Everything I’ve discussed above applies to both situations.
-Never shutting down could be due to the software you’re running, device drivers, hardware issues, or malware.
-The difference is that being slow may simply be a side effect of everything working as it’s supposed to.
+Taking a long time to shut down could be because of the software you’re running, device drivers, hardware issues, or malware.
+Being slow may simply be a side effect of everything working as it’s supposed to.

-Never shutting down, on the other hand, is a failure of some sort.
-Poorly-written software, bugs, and configuration issues can result in software waiting for things that will never happen before it can shut down.
+Not shutting down at all, on the other hand, is a failure of some sort.
+Poorly written software, bugs, and configuration issues can cause software to wait for things that will never happen.

 The most important thing you can do to avoid these scenarios is to keep your software as up to date as possible.

-Hopefully, these guidelines will allow you to narrow down the cause of your slowdown and eventually fix it.
+Hopefully, these guidelines will allow you to narrow down the cause of your slowdown and eventually fix, or at least understand, it.

 hello